xzava/pynamite/README.md

 ## Project status - Alpha

 Used in production, with a very narrow scope.
-Things within the scope work very well things outside of the scope require your feedback.
+Things within the scope work very well.

+While things outside of the scope require your user feedback.

 ### Installation